 “You can go to any large New York City law firm and get great work product.
 The personal connection of the smaller firm, however, makes a real difference – I think it empowers clients and helps them understand we are invested and really care.”

 What you think makes Farrell Fritz successful as a law firm?

 Simply put, the people.
 The caliber of the attorneys at Farrell Fritz is superior.
 While I began my career at one of the oldest and most respected firms in the nation, the attorneys here at Farrell Fritz are as competent and capable as my former colleagues.
 The difference is that here, there is a warmth and collegiality among the attorneys, and we really know our clients and their businesses.
 We’re not servicing a massive financial institution as an entity without a face.
 Rather, we’re servicing a person – whether it’s a smaller business or a large credit union.

 What is your defining moment?

 I am proud of everything I have achieved thus far in my career.
 I had the unique honor of clerking in what are undoubtedly two of the best courts in the nation.
-I then went on to work at one of the country’s most prestigious law firms, and I’ve climbed the ranks to counsel here at Farrell Fritz.
+I then went on to work at one of the country’s most prestigious law firms, and I’ve climbed the ranks to partner here at Farrell Fritz.
 I feel very good about these achievements, especially having accomplished them while balancing the competing obligations of raising a young family.
 If I had to identify one thing as particularly formative of my successes, it is undeniably my relationship with the Honorable Richard C. Wesley, who sits on the United States Court of Appeals for the Second Circuit.
 Second to my family, he is my biggest champion and an invaluable mentor.
 I had the privilege of spending two years under his tutelage.
 He prepared me for real-life practice, how to take things in stride and what is really important.